Grant Seeking Process

 Begin the proposal drafting process.

 If your grant is likely to affect your department in some way (through a leave of absence, curricular innovation or new equipment needs, for example), you should talk with your department chair and the Dean early in the brainstorming process.
-You may wish to (but do not have to) contact the Director of the Grants Program to let her know that you are interested in applying for funding from a foundation or agency.
-You may want to share with her your information about the foundation or agency website, application process, deadlines, and proposal requirements.
+You may wish to (but do not have to) contact the Director of the Grants Program to express that you are interested in applying for funding from a foundation or agency.
+You may want to share your information about the foundation or agency website, application process, deadlines, and proposal requirements.
 In any case, you should review the process, eligibility requirements, content requirements and deadlines very carefully yourself.

 The worksheet "Memo of Interest in Applying for External Funding" (which is NOT a mandatory step in applying for external funding), can be useful in the very early stages of your planning process.
 Because this form is a worksheet, you may find it helpful to complete it at the brainstorming, initial-proposal-drafting stage.
 This worksheet can then serve as the basis for preliminary planning conversations with your department chair, faculty project partners, and the Dean.

 If you are seeking an NSF grant or funding from another federal agency, initiate contact with the appropriate program director at the NSF or other government agency.
-Make an appointment with the Director of the Grants Program to give her the necessary information enabling her to set up a proposal account for you in the FastLane or Grants.gov system.
+Make an appointment with the Director of the Grants Program to give the necessary information enabling that person to set up a proposal account for you in the FastLane or Grants.gov system.
 You will need to set up such an account through Monmouth as the institutional sponsor to submit a proposal to a federal agency.

 If the grant or fellowship requires an institutional nomination or a letter of endorsement from the chief academic officer, contact the Dean of the Faculty as early in the process as possible to let him know of your interest in being nominated and/or the necessity of an endorsement letter.
 Give the Dean the specifics of the process and the deadlines for nomination, etc.